 Hopefully by understanding that such a powerful force is at play will help you to understand and make sense of your feelings and what is going on.
 Also I found this knowledge to be helpful in building compassion for myself – an essential part of healing.

 Intermittent Reinforcement is a serious threat to your health and wellbeing.
 As we saw above, it led the rats to completely neglect their own self care.
-These patterns will leave you feeling confused and unable to make sense of anything (because the behaviour does not make sense – there is no rhyme or reason to it.
-The person who is doing the intermittent reinforcement is acting from a pathological belief system).
+These patterns will leave you feeling confused and unable to make sense of anything (because the behaviour does not make sense – it is illogical).

 Intermittent Reinforcement also explains why No Contact is important (when it is possible to do so).
-For a narcissist, the “relationship” is never really over to them.
-They will keep coming back to you as long as they need their drug (Narcissistic supply).
+For a narcissist, the “relationship” is never really over from their perspective.
+They will keep coming back to you as long as they need their drug (narcissistic supply).

 A behaviour, such as checking emails, is another example of Intermittent Reinforcement.
 We are rewarded with an email at inconsistent and unpredictable intervals.
-The occasional times when we receive a reward make up for the many other times when we check the emails with no reward.
+The occasions when we receive a reward make up for the times when we check the emails with no reward.

 There are many other examples of Intermittent Reinforcement, such as gambling and slot machines.
 It also explains why, if you give in to a nagging child once, then the child will continue to nag and push your boundaries.
 They will learn that after a certain amount of time that they will get what they want.
 This is one reason behind why some children are labelled as “spoiled”.